 The Fox terrier temperament sets them up as incredibly playful and active dogs with the will to play all day.
 Their excessive barking is an outcome of this nature.
 They have regular bursts of energy and vent through rigorous sessions of high-pitch barking, enough to set your teeth on edge.

 However, you may discourage such actions during training and exercises to teach obedience to your Fox Terrier.
 You should award treats for proper gestures or actions as a gesture of appreciation for your pooch.

 All Fox Terrier breed variations shed in different degrees.
 The Wire Fox Terrier sheds very little, while moderate shedding is showed by the Toy Fox Terrier.
 The Smooth variety, on the other hand, sheds the most amongst the three common Fox Terrier breeds.

 Their hairs shed quite easily if you pet them every now and then, and may stick tenaciously to your belongings.
 However, brushing and grooming their coat should keep the situation at bay.

 Most breed purists recommend hand-stripping or brushing during the shedding season.
 This would clip off the old hair while allowing new, stronger hair to grow in place.

-In a nutshell, If you’re a dog breeder, then you should certainly get into Fox Terrier Breeding.
+In a nutshell, If you’re a breed fancier, then you should certainly get into Fox Terrier Breeding.